nathan-popper/nathan-popper.github.io/_portfolio/portfolio-1.md

 ## Alternative Billboard Data Collection
 After some exploration, I decided that I would really like a more robust dataset.
 The previous method only returned 100 of the top songs per year (some of which are repeated on other year's charts).
 I started searching for a different data collection method that would give a more representative sample of popular songs.
 I discovered a python library ([billboard.py](https://github.com/guoguo12/billboard-charts)) that would allow me to scrape the weekly "Hot-100" charts instead of the yearly.
 This will give me a much larger and interesting dataset to work with.

+## Spotify Search for Song: Returns IDs
+Each song in Spotify has a unique IDs I need in order to access information about it.
+To get this ID, I need to search for it using song and artist name.
+First, I decided to write function that can simplify the artist names and song names.
+Removing terms like "Featuring" and punctuation makes searing and working with them in general much easier.